LoadingBFX/RegHealth-Navigator/docs/PRD.md

 ## 2\.
 Technical Workflow Update (2024-06)

-### Large XML Handling & Section-Based Processing
+### Large XML Handling & Chunk-Based Processing

-- **Partitioning:** Large XML files (often \>300MB, \>1000 pages) are automatically partitioned into logical sections (e.g., "Medicare Physician Fee Schedule", "HIPAA regulations").
+- **XML Parsing:** Large XML files (often \>300MB, \>1000 pages) are parsed to extract regulatory content from `<SUPLINF>` and `<REGTEXT>` sections.
-- **Chunking:** Each section is further split into manageable text chunks for embedding and retrieval.
+- **Chunking:** Content is split into manageable text chunks (500 words with 1 sentence overlap) for embedding and retrieval.
-- **Embedding & Storage:** Chunks are embedded (e.g., via OpenAI API) and stored in a vector database, with metadata for section and location.
+- **Embedding & Storage:** Chunks are embedded (e.g., via OpenAI API) and stored in a vector database (FAISS), with metadata for source file and location.
-- **Section-Level Operations:** All LLM-based features (Q\&A, summarization, comparison) operate at the section level to avoid context overflow and ensure performance.
+- **Chunk-Level Operations:** All LLM-based features (Q\&A, summarization, comparison) operate at the chunk level to ensure performance and manage API costs.
-- **API & Frontend:** Backend API and frontend are designed to support section selection and section-level operations.
-Users can select a section for Q\&A, summary, or comparison.
+- **API & Frontend:** Backend API and frontend are designed to support document selection and chunk-level operations.
+Users can select documents for Q\&A, summary, or comparison.
 - **Rationale:**
   - Enables handling of very large documents without exceeding LLM context limits.
-  - Improves performance and scalability by isolating operations to relevant sections.
+  - Improves performance and scalability by processing manageable chunks.
-  - Lays the foundation for future cross-section or multi-section features.
+  - Provides cost-effective processing through incremental updates and caching.

 ### Core Backend Modules (MVP)

-- `core/xml_partition.py`: Partition XML into logical sections.
-- `core/xml_chunker.py`: Chunk a section into smaller text units.
+- `core/xml_chunker.py`: Parse XML and create text chunks with metadata.
-- `core/embedding.py`: Generate and store embeddings for section chunks.
-- `core/llm.py`: Section-level LLM operations (summarization, Q\&A, comparison).
+- `core/incremental_chunker.py`: Process new files incrementally.
+- `core/incremental_faiss.py`: Update FAISS index with new embeddings.
+- `core/search.py`: Chunk-level search and Q\&A operations.
+- `core/summarizer.py`: Chunk-based summary generation.
+- `core/compare.py`: Document comparison using chunk-level analysis.

 ### Extensibility

-- The architecture supports future expansion to multi-section or cross-document operations, as well as more advanced caching and retrieval strategies.
+- The architecture supports future expansion to multi-document operations, as well as more advanced caching and retrieval strategies.

 ---